zxlim/ICT2x01-p4-6/README.md

 ## Repository Structure
     ICT2x01-p4-6
+    ├── config              # Directory containing PHP configuration files used for running BOTster.
     ├── docs                # Directory containing resources for project documentation.
-    ├── src                 # Directory containing project soruce code.
+    ├── src                 # Directory containing project source code.
     └── README.md           # This README file.
 Contains the key project documentation.

 ## Deployment Instructions
 This section will cover the deployment instructions for this application.

 ### Dependencies
-The following softwares are required to be present on the machine running this application:
+The following software are required to be installed on the machine running this application:
 - PHP 7.4
-- SQLite
+- SQLite3

 On macOS Catalina and later, PHP is already preinstalled with SQLite support.
 For Debian-based GNU/Linux systems, the dependencies can be installed using the following commands:
 ```bash